scc-digitalhub/digitalhub/documentation/docs/components/sqlpad.md

 !!! info "How to access"

     SQLPad may be launched from [Coder, using its template](/components/deploying-components).

-It is already configured to connect to the platform's Postgres instance.
+    The template automatically configures connection to Postgres, so you do not need to worry about setting it up.

 ## Running a simple query